Quick Breakdown

 5. Drug and alcohol testing

-Your drivers must be enrolled in a DOT-compliant drug and alcohol testing program.
-This includes pre-employment, random, and post-accident testing.
+Every driver must be enrolled in a DOT-compliant drug and alcohol testing program.
+That includes pre-employment, random, and post-accident testing.

-You must also report the results through the FMCSA Drug and Alcohol Clearinghouse portal.
-Skipping this step can lead to serious penalties and liability risks.
+Results must be reported through the FMCSA Drug and Alcohol Clearinghouse portal.
+Skipping this step opens you up to serious penalties and liability.

 6. Recordkeeping and filing obligations